SCMWFC/SCMWFC/badge-voting.md

 # Some maintainance is currently being performed on this site.
-It ill be back up and running by 19:10 BST
+It will be back up and running by 19:10 BST